Performing Real-time Change Data Capture with MySQL¶

 Info

 To use a different database other than MySQL, see dependencies for CDC and add the corresponding driver jar.
-In addition to that, modify the JDBC URL accordingly, in url
+In addition to that, modify the JDBC URL accordingly, in url parameter in all Siddhi applications given in this tutorial.

 Listening mode and Polling mode